mgsosna/mattsosna.com/_posts/data_engineering/2023-02-04-SQL-Riddles.md

 ### Answer
 Looking closely, we can see that users 200 and 300 have never left any reviews.
 400 only has spam reviews, but they were completely removed as well.
 Since we did a left join, these users should still be in the table and have a 0 for `n_reviews`.
 Instead, our left join [behaved like an inner join](https://trevorscode.com/why-is-my-left-join-behaving-like-an-inner-join-and-filtering-out-all-the-right-side-rows/).

-The issue, it turns out, is due to [**the order of filtering in `WHERE` vs. `ON`**](https://mode.com/sql-tutorial/sql-joins-where-vs-on/)**.** `WHERE` clauses are evaluated _after_ joins.
-Our left join brings in null values for `reported_as_spam` for users 200 and 300.
+The issue, it turns out, is that **`WHERE` clauses are evaluated _after_ joins.** Our left join brings in null values for `reported_as_spam` for users 200 and 300.
 The `WHERE` filter then removes all rows where `reported_as_spam` is True, which removes user 400.
 However, this filter also removes null values, so users 200 and 300 are also removed.

 To do this properly, we need to pre-filter `reviews` before joining with `customers`.
 As the hint states, we can create a CTE for `reviews` and perform the filtering there.
-But more efficiently, let's perform the filtering _within_ the join.
+But more efficiently, [let's perform the filtering _within_ the join](https://mode.com/sql-tutorial/sql-joins-where-vs-on/).

 We can do this by adding `AND NOT r.reported_as_spam` to the `LEFT JOIN` block.
 See below: